Artemiszty/warframe-linux/README.md

 3. After the game is installed in steam, browse the steam files and open the Tools folder.
 Make a backup of Launcher.exe, then copy everything to the tools folder.

+4. Plug in a controller.
+For whatever reason the current version of steam forces Warframe closed if it doesn't detect a controller within the first 5 minutes.
+(You do not have to use a controller to play the game.)

-4. In steam add --firstrun as a launch option, press play
+5. In steam add --firstrun as a launch option, press play

-5. The game will prepare the prefix, patch wininet, update, defrag the cache, then launch.
+6. The game will prepare the prefix, patch wininet, update, defrag the cache, then launch.

-6. Remove the --firstrun option afterwards.
+7. Remove the --firstrun option afterwards.

 For the curious -